MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-anonymous-user.md

 > [!NOTE]
 > Apps for anonymous users is supported in Teams mobile client only.
-> Apps for anonymous users isn't supported in channel meetings
+> Apps for anonymous users isn't supported in channel meetings.

 For anonymous users to interact with the apps in Teams meetings, ensure the following: